Symi

 But if you do fancy the odd day on a sun lounger, there is a choice of ‘beaches’.
 They’re all pebbly and a boat ride away, but you’ll have a great taverna lunch and get that amazing view of town as you swoosh back.
 It's all very 'Talented Mr. Ripley'.
 My favourite and probably the most upscale is Agia Marina.

 On the subject of eating, the stand out taverna is Tholos.
 The view across to Turkey makes the perfect amuse bouche.
-Followed by a starter called ‘fava’, which when serve, they describe as ‘hummus’.
-Whatever, it’s nothing like any dip you’re used to.
+Followed by a starter called ‘fava’, which when served, they describe as ‘hummus’.
+Whatever, it’s nothing like any dip you’ve ever dipped.

 And of course, don’t miss Symi shrimp, pink and petite.
 Just pop them in whole.
-Ideally washed down with something cold and pink.
+Ideally washed down with something cold and white.

 I’ve already bigged up the Kali Strata.
 At the top is an upscale taverna by the same name.
 You’ll no doubt find yourself in there a fair bit!
 I can picture nowhere nicer.